aredington/cleavage/README.md

 each point) based on this information.
 It does not provide any means of identifying what file is represented by each of these stacks of points.

+You can hit the arrow keys to rotate the view of the scatter plot around to get different perspectives.

+Right now the camera doesn't translate around, so you're stuck basically rotating the plot you're looking at around.

 ## Why doesn't it do X?

 Because I've spent three days playing with it by myself.
 If you'd like to contribute, please fork it, make your changes in a topic branch, and then make a pull request.
 Tests are nice, but I've been slacking on adding them so far, so you can too.

+More importantly, I wanted to get something, even if only barely functional, out there quickly.
+Later improvements can come with more time and more eyes.

 ## I want to know which file is going out of control!